PointCloudLibrary/pcl/doc/tutorials/content/normal_estimation_using_integral_images.rst

 The COVARIANCE_MATRIX mode creates 9 integral images to compute the normal for a specific point from the covariance matrix of its local neighborhood.
-The AVERAGE_3D_GRADIENT mode creates 6 integral images to compute smoothed versions of horizontal and vertical 3D gradients and computes the normals using the cross-product between these two gradients.
+The AVERAGE_3D_GRADIENT mode creates an integral image to compute smoothed versions of horizontal and vertical 3D gradients and computes the normals using the cross-product between these two gradients.
 The AVERAGE_DEPTH_CHANGE mode creates only a single integral image and computes the normals from the average